treactor/treactor-specification/README.md

 and an optional parameter (`s` or `p`), this tells treactor how many times the service needs to be called and how ( sequential or parallel).
 Multiple calls can be make by appending them using `^` (sequential) or `*` (parallel).

-Depending the content of the bracket the call will be different.
+Depending on the content of the bracket the call will be different.
 If treactor detects an atom a call to the corresponding atom service will be made.
 But if treactor detects another sub-molecule it calls the next bond and apply the same logic till only atoms are left.
 So the example above will result in: